oren/Blog/Using Google Drive and Calendar/Post.md

 Again, the *Id* will be generated for us if we do not provide any.

 Putting the file into *Google Drive* is pretty easy now.
-We create a create request, referencing our file metadata in it:
+We create a *create request*, referencing our file metadata in it:

 ```go
 myFile := drive.File{Name: "cats.png"}